jackblackCH/osx-setup/README.md

 git config --global user.email "<mail_address>"
 ```

 ### Configs backup.
-RCM
-Is a .dotfile manager that allows you to auto-symlink a directory with your dotfiles into your userhome (where they mostly belong to, and auto-read by tools).
+RCM is a dotfile manager that allows you to auto-symlink a directory with your dotfiles into your userhome (where they mostly belong to, and are auto-read by tools).
 This enables you to maintain your custom settings within a repository
 ```
 brew tap thoughtbot/formulae